nesterow/offload/README.md

 ### Callback operation mode

 In the callback mode, `print()` will spawn a worker and terminate it after the task is done.
-Maximum of 5 workers may be spawned at the same time, the rest will be queued:
+Maximum of `poolSize` workers may be spawned at the same time, the rest will be queued:

 ```typescript
 import { offload } from "@nesterow/offload";